UCL School of Management

 UCL (University College London) is London's leading multidisciplinary university, with approximately 11,000 staff and 38,000 students from 150 different countries.
 Founded in 1826 in the heart of London, UCL was the first university in England to welcome students of any class, religion, and the first to welcome women on equal terms with men.

 The MSc Entrepreneurship is designed for students who intend to start and run high impact, innovative businesses.
 Right from the start of the programme, you will learn the skills and gain the tools to start an innovative, high impact new business.

-Applicants are required to apply to UCL’s MSc Entrepreneurship programme by January 15 and may be asked to speak with a member of the programme’s staff during the Fulbright selection process.
+Applicants are required to apply to UCL’s MSc Entrepreneurship programme by January 15 and must complete a video interview with the department during the Fulbright selection process.
 Failure to do so may result in a disadvantage to applicants’ applications.

 - Full tuition waiver

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.